Greater Manchester NH: Always Innovative

 When textile mills failed, local banks and businessmen stepped in to purchase and repurpose them.
 The American Credit Union was founded here, and small business owners are still following dreams and making it big.
 But Manchester as a tourist destination?

-Yes, and here’s why: exciting museums (one with the best Lego assemblage in the world), one-of-a-kind chocolates, wineries and breweries, two Frank Lloyd Wright homes (one open for tours), fantastic restaurants, and a great B&B. Read on.
+Yes, and here’s why: exciting museums (one with the best Lego assemblage in the world), one-of-a-kind chocolates, wineries and breweries, two Frank Lloyd Wright homes (one open for tours), fantastic restaurants, and a great B&B. Read on to discover how you can make the most of your trip to this captivating locale.

 Things to Do in Manchester NH